Malawi: Mzuzu Wind and Battery Storage Feasibility Study

 September 26, 2024

 Mzuzu WF Limited invites submission of qualifications and proposal data (collectively referred to as the “Proposal”) from interested U.S. firms that are qualified on the basis of experience and capability to execute a feasibility study (the “Study”) for a proposed 50- megawatt (“MW”) wind energy generation facility with an accompanying 100-megawatt hour (“MWh”) battery energy storage system (“BESS”) in Malawi (the “Project”).
-The Proposal submission deadline is November 1, 2024 at 11 p.m.
+The Proposal submission deadline has been extended to November 29, 2024 at 11 p.m.
 Local Time in Malawi, 5 p.m.
 ET.
 The U.S. firm selected will be paid in U.S. dollars from a $1,326,543 grant to Mzuzu WF Limited from the U.S. Trade and Development Agency.

 About the Grantee